 When generating a response, the API initially formats data by describing an API resource at the current version, then determines a target API version from one of:

-• The version of an authorized OAuth application if the request is made on the user’s behalf.
+header if one was supplied. - The version of an authorized OAuth application if the request is made on the user’s behalf.

-• The user’s pinned version, which is set on their very first request to Stripe.
+- The user’s pinned version, which is set on their very first request to Stripe.

 It then walks back through time and applies each version change module that finds along the way until that target version is reached.